Meraj-08/Hackaholic_website/README.md

 ## Acknowledgments

-- Designed and developed for the Hack-O-Holic 3.0 Hackathon Organizing Committee
+- Designed and developed for the Hack-O-Holic 3.0 Hackathon Technical Committee
 - Built with React.js and Node.js